Yakov49/A-B-testing/README.md

 **Interpretation**
 - The stronger, reassurance-led CTA likely reduced hesitation at the cart step.
 - The confidence interval suggests a **real, positive improvement** even at the lower bound (~+2 pp).

-**Roll-out plan**
-1. Deploy **B to 100%** of traffic.
-2. **Monitor guardrails** for 2–4 weeks: overall conversion, revenue per visitor/AOV, refund rate, page speed, and support tickets.
-3. Watch for **novelty effects** and confirm the lift sustains across devices and channels.

-**Limitations**
-- Synthetic dataset and single-metric focus (conversion only); no segmentation or seasonality controls here.
-- No revenue or downstream retention analysis included.